Terms of Service

 4.1 You own your content

-4.2 The licence you grant us — and its limits
+4.2 The licence you grant us, and its limits

-We make the following binding commitments.
-We will never use your User Content to train, fine-tune, or evaluate AI or machine learning models.
-We will never licence, sell, or share your User Content with any third party for advertising, marketing, analytics, research, or any purpose not directly necessary to deliver a feature you used.
-We will never use your User Content to build profiles about you for ad targeting or behavioural advertising, mine, analyse, or aggregate your User Content for our own commercial benefit outside of running the Services, or display your User Content in any context other than the one you chose (for example, we won't feature your messages on a marketing page without your explicit, separate consent).
+Your User Content will never be used to build profiles for ad targeting or behavioural advertising, to mine, analyse, or aggregate for our own commercial benefit outside running the Services, or to display your User Content in any context other than the one you chose.
+We will not feature your messages in marketing without your explicit, separate consent.

 4.4 Revoking this licence